 “It is better to know how to learn than to know” – Dr. Seuss

-I am a PhD candidate (ABD) of Informatics at the college of Information Sciences and Technology (IST) and hold a PhD minor in Statistics both at Penn State University.
+I am a Ph.D. candidate (ABD) of Informatics at the college of Information Sciences and Technology (IST) at the Pennsylvania State University.
+I further hold a Ph.D. minor in Statistics and a Master of Science in Information Sciences and Technology from Penn State.
 I am advised by Dr. Vasant Honavar (IST) and Dr. Aleksandra Slavkovic (Statistics).
-Before joining Penn State, I received a Master’s in artificial intelligence and a Bachelor’s in computer software engineering.
+Before joining Penn State, I received a Master’s degree in artificial intelligence and a Bachelor’s degree in computer software engineering.

-I specialize in machine learning with a focus on fair and explainable AI.
-Additionally, I am developing machine learning models for sleep quality assessment from wearable sensor data.
-I am a member of the Artificial Intelligence Research Lab and a fellow at the Biomedical Big Data Training Program.
-You can find my cv here.
+I specialize in machine learning, data science, and artificial intelligence.
+During Ph.D., I have a focus on the following areas: (i) Causal inference in machine learning, (ii) Fairness and interpretation in machine learning, and (iii) Applying machine learning to health care.
+I am a member of the Artificial Intelligence Research Lab, a fellow at the Biomedical Big Data Training Program, and an AI Student Ambassador at Intel Co.
+You can find my CV here.

-Media coverage: The paper “Fairness in Algorithmic Decision Making: An Excursion Through the Lens of Causality” made its way to the news at (non-exhastive):
+Media Coverage: The paper “Fairness in Algorithmic Decision Making: An Excursion Through the Lens of Causality” made its way to the news at (non-exhaustive):

 - My extended abstract “Algorithmic Bias in Recidivism Prediction: A Causal Perspective” was accepted to AAAI (Oct 2020).